Pdro-marqss/ignite-timer/README.md

 ## Features

 - [x] Create a timer to apply the pomodoro technique
-- [x] Interrupt timer any time
+- [] Interrupt timer any time
-- [x] History of previous timer and activities with status
+- [] History with past timers and their status
-- [x] Persist data in local storage
+- [] Persist data in local storage

 ---